2 Kings 3

 Introduction

-Second Kings 3 recounts the joint military campaign of Israel, Judah, and Edom against Moab, which had rebelled after the death of King Ahab.
+Second Kings 3 recounts the joint military campaign of Israel, Judah, and Edom against Moab, which rebelled after the death of King Ahab.
 The chapter opens with a brief evaluation of Jehoram (also called Joram), son of Ahab, who reigned over the northern kingdom of Israel.
-Though he was not as wicked as his parents Ahab and Jezebel, he continued in the idolatrous patterns established by Jeroboam son of Nebat.
-The alliance of three kings, the crisis of thirst in the desert, and the dramatic intervention of the prophet Elisha all drive the narrative forward.
+Though he was not as wicked as his parents, Ahab and Jezebel, he continued the idolatrous patterns established by Jeroboam son of Nebat.
+The story turns on three kings who cannot find water and the prophet through whom God provides it.

-The chapter reaches a shocking climax when the king of Moab, cornered in his final stronghold, sacrifices his own firstborn son as a burnt offering on the city wall.
-This act produces "great fury" against Israel, causing the allied forces to withdraw.
-The chapter raises profound questions about the power of pagan rituals, the nature of divine wrath, and the limits of military victory.
-Historically, this narrative finds remarkable confirmation in the Mesha Stele (the Moabite Stone), a ninth-century BC inscription discovered in 1868 that records Mesha king of Moab's own account of his rebellion against Israel.
+The chapter reaches its climax when the king of Moab, cornered in his final stronghold, sacrifices his own firstborn son as a burnt offering on the city wall.
+This act produces "great fury" against Israel, and the allied forces withdraw.
+The chapter raises questions about the force of pagan ritual, the nature of divine wrath, and the limits of military victory.
+The narrative finds external confirmation in the Mesha Stele (the Moabite Stone), a ninth-century BC inscription discovered in 1868, in which Mesha king of Moab records his own account of the rebellion against Israel.

 Jehoram's Reign over Israel (vv.
 1-3)